-- 11 On a written request made to the Proper Officer, the Council may grant a Subject Member a Dispensation if the Council believes: - that the number of Subject Members otherwise prohibited from taking part in such discussion and vote would impede the transaction of the business; or - it is in the interests of the inhabitants in the Council's area to allow the Subject Member to take part; or - 11.3 it is otherwise appropriate to grant a Dispensation.

-(It should be noted that Openness and Transparency on Personal Interests (Department for Levelling Up, Housing and Communities) makes it clear that neither (a) any payment of, or liability to pay, council tax, or (b) being a homeowner or tenant in the parish, creates a disclosable pecuniary interest requiring a dispensation to take part in the business of setting a council tax precept.)
+- 11 On a written request made to the Proper Officer, the Council may grant a Subject Member a Dispensation if the Council believes: - 11.1 that the number of Subject Members otherwise prohibited from taking part in such discussion and vote would impede the transaction of the business; or - 11.2 it is in the interests of the inhabitants in the Council's area to allow the Subject Member to take part; or - 11.3 it is otherwise appropriate to grant a Dispensation. - 12 It should be noted that Openness and Transparency on Personal Interests (Ministry of Housing, Communities and Local Government) makes it clear that neither, (a) any payment of, or liability to pay, council tax, or (b) being a homeowner or tenant in the Parish, creates a Disclosable Pecuniary Interest requiring a Dispensation to take part in the business of setting a Precept.